Use composite models in Power BI Desktop

 Managing composite models on Power BI datasets

-To enable the creation of composite models on Power BI datasets, your tenant needs to have the following switches enabled:
+To enable the creation and consumption of composite models on Power BI datasets, your tenant needs to have the following switches enabled:

 - Allow XMLA Endpoints and Analyze in Excel with on-premises datasets.
 If this switch is disabled a DirectQuery connection to a Power BI dataset can't be made.